LLC Operating Agreement – What does it Cover & Why It’s the most important document for your LLC

 Does the agreement need to be filed anywhere?

 Unlike article of formation/incorporation, the agreement need not be filed anywhere.
 Neither does it require to be notarized.
 For the document to be effective, it must be signed by all the member(s) of the LLC.

 The agreement should be kept at the principal office along with the other business documents.
 And each member should be given the copy of the document.

 To summarize, an Operating Agreement is one of the most important but often overlooked document for your LLC.
-We highly encourage every LLC to have one.
+We highly encourage every LLC to draft one as soon the business is formed.

 Last Updated: 04/01/20108